wiiplaywii/wiiu-hbguide/docs/startaroma.md

 2. Highlight the entry called `Aroma` and press `A` to launch it.
 3. You will be brought to a screen called the Boot Selector.
 Select whatever you want to launch, Wii U menu, Wii Menu whatever.

 Congratulations!
 You are now running Aroma.
-The Homebrew launcher no longer exists so any Aroma apps you have are on the home screen.
+There is no working version of The Homebrew Launcher for Aroma, so your homebrew will now be in ``.rpx`` and ``.wuhb`` files in `sd:/wiiu/apps/`.